Are We Alien and Strange Enough in Our World?

 Job 2:9-10 NIV

-The Greek word, stenázō, comes from the root word, stenós, which means “compressed, constricted”.
+The word, stenázō, comes from the root word, stenós, which means “compressed, constricted”.
 The idea is that one who groans is doing so “because of pressure being exerted forward (like the forward pressure of childbirth)”.
-Figuratively[, it means “to feel pressure from what is coming on – which can be intensely pleasant or anguishing (depending on the context)”.
+Figuratively, it means “to feel pressure from what is coming on – which can be intensely pleasant or anguishing (depending on the context)”.
 (See Biblehub)

 Stenós, then, seems to be the internal pressure that causes us to groan inwardly, and stenázō seems to be an outward negative response to that inward pressure – to grumble.
-The word is also translated complain, murmur and grudge.
+The word is also translated complain, murmur, and grudge.

 As I think about these things, I realize that we do not control the pressures that bear down on us from within (and without), but we do control how we react to those pressures.
 Grumbling, complaining, and murmuring against others and against God is a negative reaction to the pressures we face.